The Assault Guard doing training drills

 40.4167, -3.70358

 The concern of the governments of the first biennium to maintain order with the least possible loss of life led to a new, bloodless style of police action.
-In May 1931, the Vanguard and Assault Section comprising eighty police officers was created.
+In May 1931, the Vanguard and Assault Section comprising of eighty police officers was created.
 This was the embryo of the Spain’s first riot police unit.
 Under the command of military officers, this unit had motorized vehicles and was equipped with non-lethal weapons such as tear gas and water cannon.
 They did carry pistols, but these were to be used only in extreme situations and at the orders of their superiors.

 This photograph accompanied a story written by journalist Josefina Carabias for the magazine Estampa in July 1932.
 Carabias documented the Assault Guards’ demanding physical training and the drills they carried out to control and dissolve protests without shedding blood.
 The most typical tactic was the truncheon charge.
-Following orders transmitted by whistle, they would jump from their vans, running towards the crowd brandishing their truncheons and charge in a solid line with the sole goal of getting them to disperse.
+Following orders transmitted by whistle, they would jump from their vans, running towards the crowd brandishing their truncheons and charge in a solid line with the sole goal of getting the crowd to disperse.

 SVM